rubygarage/rubygarage.github.com/slides/capybara.markdown

 ### How to find elements? - DOM

+The `Document Object Model` (DOM) is a cross-platform and language-independent interface that treats an XML or HTML document as a tree structure wherein each node is an object representing a part of the document.
+The DOM represents a document with a logical tree.
+Each branch of the tree ends in a node, and each node contains objects.

-`Finders` - Capybara provided methods whereby you can find specific elements, in order to manipulate them.
+`Finders` - Capybara provided methods whereby you can find specific elements in DOM, in order to manipulate them.

 ```ruby
 find_field('First Name').value